Doodles and Great Danes of San Diego AKA DOODLESNDANES LLC

 Boy or Girl???

-Girls tend to be cleaner, a little less laid back, more protective, smaller
+Girls tend to be cleaner, a little less laid back, more protective, smaller and sometimes in everyones business

 Country of Origin: The Labradoodle is a cross between the Labrador Retriever and Standard or Miniature Poodle.
 It was first bred in Australia in 1989 by breeder Wally Conron, who sought to create a dog with the Labrador’s characteristic obedience and versatility and the Poodle’s hypoallergenic coat.
 As a crossbreed, the Labradoodle can be registered with the American Canine Hybrid Club.
 Some breeders produce Labradoodles by crossing a purebred Poodle with a purebred Labrador Retriever (called a first generation cross), but others allow crossing Labradoodles with Poodles or Labrador Retrievers (called a backcross), or other Labradoodles (called a multi-generation cross).
 Different crosses can result in different characteristics.
 Like other ‘designer breeds’, the Labradoodle has seen a recent surge in popularity.
 These lovable dogs have become popular with many individuals, celebrity and everyman alike.
 Labradoodles have found their way into the homes of Tiger Woods, Jennifer Aniston, and Barbara Eden, star of I Dream of Jeannie, whose Labradoodle ‘Djinn Djinn’ was named after her invisible dog on the show.
 Other trends demonstrating the popularity of the Labradoodle are the inclusion of the word ‘Labradoodle’ in the Oxford English Dictionary, a Labradoodle figurine in the ‘Here and Now’ edition of Monopoly, and the award winning ‘Lucky the Incredible Wonder Pup’ Labradoodle animated toy.